 Óscar, the Cuban asylum seeker, filed his case in June 2019.
 His next hearing is scheduled for September, when it will likely be postponed.

 The odds are bleak.
-Even for the who as of March had legal representation — the key to obtaining asylum or other legal immigration status — winning a case is extremely difficult under the Trump administration.
-Of 7,500 cases concluded in El Paso under Remain in Mexico’s first year, immigration courts granted asylum or other relief in .
+Even for the 6 percent of people who as of March had legal representation — the key to obtaining asylum or other legal immigration status — winning a case is extremely difficult under the Trump administration.
+Of 7,500 cases concluded in El Paso under Remain in Mexico’s first year, immigration courts granted asylum or other relief in only 15 instances.

 Just four pro-bono lawyers work in El Paso, across the Rio Grande from Ciudad Juárez, the largest spot for asylum seekers expelled through the program, according to Palazzo.
 Only Las Américas lawyers, he added, go to Juárez to identify potential clients.